NygenAnalytics/CyteType/README.md

 > **⚠️ Important Notice - URL Update**: The CyteType API URL has been updated.
 The new API URL is: `https://nygen-labs-prod--cytetype-api.modal.run/report/<jobid>`.
 Your existing reports can be accessed through this URL.

-**CyteType** is a Python package for deep chracterization of cell clusters from single-cell RNA-seq data.
+**CyteType** is a Python package for deep characterization of cell clusters from single-cell RNA-seq data.
 This package interfaces with Anndata objects to call CyteType API.

 ## Example Report

-View a sample annotation report: [CyteType Report](https://cytetype.nygen.io/report/6263d2ba-0865-4edb-bec1-06b35be4e80b?v=260625)
+View a sample annotation report: [CyteType Report](https://cytetype.nygen.io/report/bcb84fdb-9d50-49e1-9015-f62099a523f3?v=250703)

 ## Quick Start